by February 8, 2024

 Delving deeper into the survey data, we uncovered a comprehensive set of inquiries from junior professionals keenly exploring their future employer's expectations.
 This exploration brought to light key areas of concern and curiosity.
 Among the recurring themes were:

-• The desire for transparency regarding work-life balance and potential overtime indicates a prioritization of a healthy work-life equilibrium.
+- The desire for transparency regarding work-life balance and potential overtime indicates a prioritisation of a healthy work-life equilibrium.

 The survey data highlights their focus on career growth, alignment with employer goals, and the importance of work-life balance.
 By better equipping junior professionals, we can enable them to make knowledgeable choices.